The Ayurvedic Perspective on Modern Diets

 Ayurveda has long promoted the health benefits of fasting, though the method by which Ayurveda recommends fasting may be a little different than the fad of intermittent fasting we see now.
 Common modern intermittent fasting methods involve daily 16-hour fasts or fasting for 24 hours, twice per week.

-According to Ayurveda, eating dinner early in the evening and not eating again until the morning is good for strengthening agni, in most cases.
-If you complete dinner by 6 p.m. and do not eat again until 10 a.m. the next day you may fall into the category of intermittent fasting in a regulated and sustainable way.
+To strengthen agni, Ayurveda suggests eating an early dinner as the last meal of the day and not eating again until breakfast time.
+So if you've finished dinner by 6 p.m. and avoid food until 10 a.m. the next day, you may fall into the category of intermittent fasting in a regulated and sustainable way.

 It is important to know that if a constitution with high pitta were to go that long without eating, it may start to burn up the lining of the digestive tract, which could lead to imbalances down the line.

-If a high vata constitution goes too long without eating it may lead to increased feelings of anxiousness, restlessness, or sleeplessness.
-Intermittent fasting would be best for kapha constitutions during the winter months, when digestion can become slow or sluggish.
+When vata types go too long without eating, they might experience feelings of anxiousness, restlessness, or sleeplessness.
+Intermittent fasting would be best for kapha constitutions during the winter months when digestion can become slow or sluggish.

 Similarly, intentionally fasting at the change of seasons can help support the elimination of ama (toxins) and create better health for upcoming seasons.
 Finding the appropriate length and type of fast for your constitution is integral to fasting in a safe and supportive way.